Common Name: creeping Jenny

 Tolerate: Wet Soil, Shallow-Rocky Soil

-Easily grown in average, medium to wet, well-drained soil in full sun to shade.
 Best yellow color in full sun.
 Foliage is lime green in shade.
-Prefers moist soils.
-Intolerant of dry soils.

-Moneywort or creeping Jenny is a low-growing, creeping ground cover which forms a leafy mat only 2-4" tall.
+Lysimachia nummularia, commonly called moneywort or creeping Jenny, is a low-growing, creeping ground cover which forms a leafy mat only 2-4" tall.
 Roots where leaf nodes come in contact with the soil.
 Thrives in damp soils which will often kill off other types of ground covers.
-This cultivar features rounded, slightly ruffled, yellow leaves (to 3/4" diameter).
+It features rounded, slightly ruffled, leaves (to 3/4" diameter).
 Profuse, cup-shaped, bright yellow flowers (to 3/4" across) appear in early summer.
 Tolerates limited foot traffic.
+It is native to Europe, but has naturalized in parts of eastern North America.

 Excellent ground cover for areas where it can be left alone to spread or naturalize, such as banks, woodland gardens, along paths, or in moist areas near water gardens or along streams, pools or ponds.
 Also can be planted to cover or spill over stone walls.
 Interesting selection for hanging baskets.
 Probably too aggressive a spreader for border fronts or areas adjacent to lawns.
 Yellow foliage provides excellent contrast and color for shade areas.